 - As of November 2019, all plastic void fill has been removed from our retail deliveries.

-- We have replaced our small boxes with recycled paper mail bags.
+- We have replaced our small boxes with recyclable paper mail bags.
 This has reduced the amount of void space and reduced the amount of cardboard used in our deliveries.

-- We have made a design change to our retail boxes; this has reduced our use of cardboard by 4 tons.
+- We have made a design change to our retail boxes; this has reduced our use of cardboard by 4 tonnes per year.

 - We are using recycled and recyclable corrugated cardboard., we have also designed the boxes with a stylish print to encourage their reuse.